-Every single executive board member should be knowledgeable on the financial responsibilities of the PTA.
-Below is basic information on finances that every executive board member needs to be aware of.
+Every single executive board member should be knowledgeable about the financial responsibilities of the PTA.
+Below is basic information on finances that every executive board member needs to know.
 There is so much more involved in the everyday financial management of a PTA...these are the basics.